5IF-Data-Engineering/event-streaming/README.md

 Base API URL: `http://localhost:8000/`
 ## Ingestion
-The ingestion API is used to ingest data from the source to the staging area.
+The ingestion API is used to ingest data from the source to the ingestion area.

 <table>
    <tr>